 Whatever specific flavor of maximalism you subscribe to, the general idea is that you believe bitcoin is the only coin worth buying and holding.

-One of the main reasons that bitcoin is successful at retaining value over time and attracting individuals, companies, organizations, and nations to adopt is because of its proof of work algorithm.
 Proof of work is also why bitcoin will continue to be the dominant cryptocurrency used in the world, despite the FUD you hear in the news about its energy use.
-Bitcoin works because it consumes energy, not as an unintended consequence of energy use.
+Bitcoin works because it consumes energy.
+Energy consumption is not an unintended consequence of outdated technology.

 While other coins attempt to re-invent the wheel and establish themselves as “green” or “energy conserving”, bitcoin will succeed because it's a permissionless, open network with fair distribution of bitcoin through proof of work mining.
 This is non-negotiable.

-No Centralized Leader
+No Centralized Leader In Bitcoin

 There is no leader in bitcoin, and that makes it more robust as a monetary network.
 With Ethereum, you have Vitalik and the Ethereum Foundation.
 With Cardano, you have Charles Hoskinson.
 With Tron, you have Justin Sun.
 With just about every other coin out there, you can point to a centralized organization, and most likely a single person, as the inventor, influencer, or cheerleader of the project.